Introduction

 The NMRSpectrum1D

-datatype holds an NMR spectrum comprising the frequencies in ppm (omegas_ppm
+data type holds an NMR spectrum comprising the frequencies in ppm (omegas_ppm

-), the full-width-half-maximum in ppm (fwhm_ppm
+) and the full-width-half-maximum in ppm (fwhm_ppm

 Assuming we have performed a NMR spectrum calculation using calculate_spectrum and obtained as output an NMRResultSpectrum1D